ucsb-cs8/m19-elsherif/_includes/syllabus.md

 ## Missing homework

-Homeworks will be distributed in lecture on Wednesdays, and they should be turned in in labs on the due date
+Homeworks will be distributed in lecture on Tuesdays, and they should be turned in lectures on the due date

 There is no makeup.
 In lieu of providing a makeup opportunity, I will